Sphinkie/tiPhotoLocator/docs/about_tags.md

 | ----------- | ---- |  ----- | ---------- | ----------- |
 | Landmark    |      |        | Sony:Note Fabricant | |

 `opt`: can optionnnaly be activated in configuration.
+`MWG`: Managed according to the Metadata Working Group recommandations.

 *When adding GPS information to an image, it is important to set all of the following tags: GPSLatitude, GPSLatitudeRef, GPSLongitude, GPSLongitudeRef.*